Registration for Summer 2025 courses will open on the first Monday of February.

 AM | Summer College 1 | Click to read more about COSC-1020-10 |

 This course is intended for computer science majors and minors, and other students with a serious interest in learning C++ programming.
-The course covers the following topics: basic data types, the C++ string class, variables and constants, and their declaration, input/output (cin/cout) operators, assignment operators, arithmetic operators, conditional control structures, repetition control structures, basic file operations, user-defined functions, value and reference parameters, scope rules, name precedence, function overloading, template functions, elementary software engineering principles, Standard Template Library (STL), the vector class, elementary searching and sorting, user-defined classes, operator overloading, pointers, self-referential classes, dynamic object creation and destruction, linked lists, and recursion.
-This course may be used to fulfill the math/computer science portion of the Gen Ed Math/Science requirement.
-COSC-051 followed by COSC-052 is a major introductory sequence and together complete the General Education requirement for math/science. |
+The course covers the following topics: fundamental data types, the C++ string class, variables and constants, and their declaration, console input/output (cin/cout), assignment operators, arithmetic, relational, and Boolean operators, conditional control structures, repetition control structures, basic file operations, user-defined functions, value and reference parameters, scope rules, name precedence, function overloading, template functions, elementary software engineering principles, the Standard Template Library (STL), the vector class, elementary searching and sorting, user-defined classes, operator overloading, pointers, self-referential classes, dynamic object creation and destruction, linked lists, and recursion.
+COSC-1020 followed by COSC-1110 and COSC-1030 is the introductory sequence for the major and minor programs. |

 |||||

-DBST-3303-20 | Disability St:The Mad Turn |
+DBST-3303-10 | Disability St:The Mad Turn |

 Forrest, Brady |

-PM | Summer College 2 | Click to read more about DBST-3303-20 |
+PM | Summer College 1 | Click to read more about DBST-3303-10 |

 “Disability studies” describes a diverse array of projects, located primarily in the humanities but speaking to and with the social sciences, that challenge the ways in which “normalcy” and “abnormalcy” have been deployed to conceptualize physical and mental difference.
 Speaking back to medical models of disability that would position people with disabilities as only objects of knowledge, disability studies considers not only how disability functions symbolically in culture but also how people with disabilities have themselves been shapers of culture.
 This course offers a survey of psychiatric disability with a focus on mania and depression with histories of madness and sanity serving as a larger backdrop that informs our current moment.
 We will examine a wide variety of texts in order to pose a series of overlapping questions: what languages does our culture provide us for thinking about disability and how have those languages shifted over time?
 How does psychiatric disability complicate the seeming divide between the medical and social modes of disability?
 How gender, sexuality, and race complicate both representations and the lived experience of those with psychiatric disability?
 How have discourses of sympathy, compensation, and accommodation been deployed to constrain or empower people with disabilities?
 How do people experiencing mania and depression talk back to systems of power and offer different understandings of the world?
 How does disability studies challenge our current sense of what it means to live in a multicultural society? |